ceddlyburge/tournament-organiser/README.md

 - [ ] anaylse problem edge cases
   - attempt to add / edit such that there are identical teams - not allowed
   - attempt to add / edit such that there are identical games - this is a possibility and is allowed
+  - attempt to add a game where a team plays itslef - not allowed
+  - attempt to add a game without the teams defined